 The historical turmoil meant that we had to wait two hundred and twenty-five years for this commitment.
 Thanks to favourable circumstances, thanks to keeping in the hearts of Poles the memory of their ancestors’ vow, thanks to the determination of successive Warsaw metropolitans, and above all thanks to the generosity of the multitude of donors, to whom I offer my heartfelt thanks, it was possible to complete the first stage of building this Nation’s Votive Offering.

-The following chapters: The Church that connects; the National Independence Day; the Eucharist at noon are a reliable journalistic account of the celebration, in which short, clear comments are combined with expressive footage.
+The following chapters: The Temple that connects; the National Independence Day; the Eucharist at noon are a reliable journalistic account of the celebration, in which short, clear comments are combined with expressive footage.

-Opening the Church of Divine Providence in a nutshell:
+Opening the Temple of Divine Providence in a nutshell: